Intervention/docs/image/getting_started/installation.md

 # Installation

+## System Requirements

+Intervention Image requires the following components to work correctly.

+- PHP >= 5.3
+- Fileinfo Extension

+And one of the following image libraries.

+- GD Library (>=2.0)
+- Imagick PHP extension (>=6.3.8)

+## Composer Installation

 The best way to install Intervention Image is quickly and easily with [Composer](http://getcomposer.org/).

 Require the package via Composer in your ```composer.json```.